ai-cfia/membrane-backend/README.md

 ## Using DevContainer

 For those wishing to use `devcontainer`, everything is already set up in `.devcontainer/devcontainer.json`.
-You simply need to open the project in the container (as we usually do).
+You simply need to open the project in the container.

 ### 1. Generate Server, Client Keys, and Environment Files